tszyeewun/tszyeewun.github.io/index.md

     </p>

     <p>
-      I am a Master of City Planning student at the University of New South Wales (UNSW), Sydney, Australia.
+      I am a Master of City Planning student at the University of New South Wales.
     </p>

     <p>